 work with the brows you've got

-Let's think about hair for a moment: If you've got naturally curly hair, choosing a haircut that looks best sleek and smooth is a bad beauty move—unless you love spending twenty minutes every morning in front of the mirror with a flatiron.
+Let's think about hair for a moment: If you've got naturally curly hair, choosing a haircut that looks best sleek and smooth is a bad beauty move—unless you love spending 20 minutes every morning in front of the mirror with a flat iron.
 By the same logic, there's no point choosing a shape that doesn't work with your natural brows.
 "Of course, face shape is a factor when it comes to brows, but it's not a be-all and end-all," Singh says.
 "For example, if you have naturally very thin eyebrows, there's no point asking for them thick and bushy and having to do lots of filling in with a pencil.
-And if you have very thick eyebrows, I don't want to make them thin, you'll just be plucking your eyebrows all the time.
+And if you have very thick eyebrows, I don't want to make them thin; you'll just be plucking your eyebrows all the time.
 I always do an eyebrow shape that someone can maintain.
 The shape should last you a month."

 work with your brow shape as well as your face shape